MaxHalford/xam/README.md

 ```

-**Column transformer**
+**Function transformer**

-Transformer that applies a provided function to each value in a series.
+Transformer that applies a provided function to each cell in an nd-array.

 ```python
 >>> import pandas as pd